dell/PyU4V/docs/source/quick_start.rst

 - Common - REST methods and assistive utilities
 - Migration - all migration related calls
 - Performance - all performance and threshold calls
+- Real Time - all performance real-time calls
 - Provisioning - all provisioning and masking related calls
 - Replication - all local and remote replication calls
+- Metro DR - all Metro DR calls
+- Snapshot Policy - all Snapshot Policy calls
 - System - all system level calls
 - Workload Planner - all workload planner calls
 - Utils - assistive functions to aid with PyU4V usage

-There are plans to further increase the coverage of Unisphere REST calls in version 9.1.
+There are plans to further increase the coverage of Unisphere REST calls in version 10.0.
 All changes are reflected in the PyU4V change log (link_).

 Perform a Custom REST Call in PyU4V
 -----------------------------------